 You can also use webhooks to create issues and action items in ticketing systems that have REST APIs, such as Zendesk.
 Use New Relic Alerts to create a webhook notification channel, and customize the webhook payload as needed.

-7. Establish a postmortem process
+Establish a post mortem process

 After the incident has been resolved, key stakeholders and participants must capture accurate and thorough documentation of the incident.